 Before You Make a Complaint

 The complaint process can be difficult for both complainants and psychotherapists.
-It will take several months until a decision is reached.
-CRPO will generally provide each party with the other’s comments, which may be difficult to read.
 While CRPO will always consider the information carefully, neutrally and in the public interest, the outcome may not be the one hoped for by the complainant or psychotherapist.
 It may be advisable to have personal supports in place during the complaint process.

 Back to top